Exodus-Privacy/website/content/post/comptabilite-2019.en.md

 ---

 * Software used: hlegder
-* Commande used: `hledger balance -p YYYY/MM  -M -E -f hledger.journal --pretty-tables`
+* Command used: `hledger balance -p YYYY/MM  -M -E -f hledger.journal --pretty-tables`

-* Each line is a account
+* Each line is an account

-## Balance changes in 2019 / 08
+## Balance changes in 2019 / 08:

 |    | **Aug** |
 |:---|---:|